archkatas-team-oreilly-21/solution/README.md

    - Notification Service - Service for sending alerts and notifications.

-   - Expert Mobile App - Used by experts to recieve ticket assignment notifications and further ticket status updates, comments and knowledge base access.
+   - Expert Mobile App - Used by experts to receive ticket assignment notifications and further ticket status updates, comments and knowledge base access.

    - Knowledge Base Service - used for experts lookup of solutions and filling knowledge base.
 Uses gamification techniques - giving bonus points for articles.

    - Discrepancy service - looks for difference among created, assigned, resolved tickets and if something wrong found sends message to Healing service to try resolve issue.

-   - Healing service - set of ruls how to fix ticket reported by Discrepancy service, if not fixed - send alert to manager via Notifiation service.
+   - Healing service - set of rules how to fix ticket reported by Discrepancy service, if not fixed - send alert to manager via Notification service.

    - Manager UI - web/mobile app to run reports, receive alerts about problematic tickets, tools for manual ticket fix.
 All ticket actions audited.